Equation Group: 2016 breach of the Equation Group

 In August 2016, a hacking group calling itself "The Shadow Brokers" announced that it had stolen malware code from the Equation Group.
 Kaspersky Lab noticed similarities between the stolen code and earlier known code from the Equation Group malware samples it had in its possession including quirks unique to the Equation Group's way of implementing the RC6 encryption algorithm, and therefore concluded that this announcement is legitimate.
 The most recent dates of the stolen files are from June 2013, thus prompting Edward Snowden to speculate that a likely lockdown resulting from his leak of the NSA's global and domestic surveillance efforts stopped The Shadow Brokers' breach of the Equation Group.
 Exploits against Cisco Adaptive Security Appliances and Fortinet's firewalls were featured in some malware samples released by The Shadow Brokers.
 EXTRABACON, a Simple Network Management Protocol exploit against Cisco's ASA software, was a zero-day exploit as of the time of the announcement.
 Juniper also confirmed that its NetScreen firewalls were affected.
 The EternalBlue exploit was used to conduct the damaging worldwide WannaCry ransomware attack.

+2022 alleged Northwestern Polytechnical University hack

+In 2022, an investigation conducted by the Chinese National Computer Virus Emergency Response Center (CVERC) and computer security firm Qihoo 360 attributed an extensive cyber attack on China's Northwestern Polytechnical University (NPU) to the NSA's Office of Tailored Access Operations (TAO), compromising tens of thousands of network devices in China over the years and exfiltrating over 140GB of high-value data.

+The CVERC alleged that the attack involved a "longer period of preparatory work", setting up an anonymized attack infrastructure by leveraging SunOS zero-days to compromise institutions with large network traffic in 17 countries, 70% of which neighbored China.
+Those compromised machines were used as "springboards" to gain access into the NPU by leveraging man-in-the-middle and spear-phishing attacks against students and teachers.
+The report also claims the NSA had used two cover companies, "Jackson Smith Consultants" and "Mueller Diversified Systems", to purchase US-based IP addresses that would later be used in the FOXACID platform to launch attacks on the Northwestern.

+CVERC and 360 identified 41 different tools and malware samples during forensic analysis, many of which were similar or consistent with TAO weapons exposed in the Shadow Brokers leak.
+Investigators also attributed the attack to the Equation Group due to a mixture of attack times, human errors and American English keyboard inputs.
+Forensic analysis on one of the tools, called "NOPEN", which required human input, indicated that 98% of all attacks occurred during U.S. working hours, with no cyber-attacks being logged during weekends or during American holidays such as Memorial Day and Independence Day.